martinsneath/eda/README.md

 the repository had a grey background, but not the ones on the coursera web page, so I went with a standard background

-Thanks for you time in grading, following is the decription of the project
+Thanks for you time in grading, following is the description of the project

 This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
 In particular, we will be using the “Individual household electric power consumption Data Set” which I have made available on the course web site: